-The word " $\delta \alpha (\mu \omega v)$ " appears in the technical language of Hellenistic astrology in two contexts.
-On the one hand, two of the 12 topical places ($\tau \delta \pi \sigma \iota$), houses in modern astrological parlance, of the horoscope bear the traditional names 'Good Daimon' and 'Bad Daimon'; on the other, there is a calculated horoscopic point of the genre called lots ($\kappa \lambda \hat{\eta} \rho \sigma \iota$: parts) that is labeled the 'Lot of Daimon'.
-In both cases, this daimon is paired with fortune ($\tau \delta \chi \eta$).
+LEVENTE LÁSZLÓ, MA in Latin (1977), is currently a PhD student in the Doctoral School of Philosophy at Eötvös Loránd University in Budapest, Hungary, as well as a team member of the Astra Project (hosted by CIUHCT, Portugal).
+His area of research is Hellenistic and Byzantine astrological literature, especially the questions of authorship, technical development, and transmission. he word "δαίμων" appears in the technical language of Hellenistic astrology in two contexts.
+On the one hand, two of the 12 topical places (τόποι), houses in modern astrological parlance, of the horoscope bear the traditional names "Good Daimon" and "Bad Daimon"; on the other, there is a calculated horoscopic point of the genre called lots (κλῆροι: parts) that is labeled the "Lot of Daimon".
+In both cases, this daimon is paired with fortune (τόχη).

 Daimons are, of course, far more familiar from Greek mythology, theology, philosophy, and magic, especially in the form of a personal daimon, a supernatural entity acting as a guardian of an individual.
-These entities, it seems, often influenced astrology in its stricter or broader, more or less technical form, when it was used to classify or describe daimons in order to communicate with them effectively or to find the personal daimon in an individual's nativity (birth-horoscope).
+These entities, it seems, often influenced astrology in its stricter or broader, more or less technical form when it was used to classify or describe daimons in order to communicate with them effectively or to find the personal daimon in an individual's nativity (birth-horoscope).

 Furthermore, since daimons had a strong relationship with fate and destiny both in and outside technical astrology, and since astrology as a craft was meant primarily to be a study of fate, daimons and astrology were intertwined in antiquity in many ways.
 By singling out this relationship for the subject of her PhD thesis in the 2000s, Dorian Greenbaum found a promising area of research.
-The book here reviewed is an expanded and updated version of her dissertation of 2009.
+The book under discussion here, The Daimon in Hellenistic Astrology: Origins and Influence [Greenbaum 2016], is an expanded and updated version of her dissertation of 2009.